How to Automate Exporting Scan Records

 Create a CSV Download Link

-When creating, be sure to name the link and do NOT require a user login.
+When creating a CSV download link to export scan records, be sure to name the link and do NOT require a user login.
 Then, save the link for inserting it into Excel.

 Insert Link into Excel